 As oil becomes scarcer, and as the Laws of Demand tell us, the price of oil will continue to rise.
 To combat this, on the demand side, we can try to find substitutes to use instead of oil.
 While on the supply side, we can either try to find more reserve or come up with more substitutes.
 We would only run out of it if there were no demand left for the fossil fuel.

 1. Horizontal Sum of Demand

-Using arbitrary numbers, this graph implies that future generations’ demand for the fossil fuel has already been accounted for.
+While these are arbitrary numbers, this graph implies that future generations’ demand for the fossil fuel has already been considered.
 In the above graph, at $5 Da (today’s generation) will consume 20 units.
-While Db (tomorrow’s generation) will consume 10 units.
+The line Db shows that tomorrow’s generation will consume ten units.
 Their total demand is 30 units.

 2. Present value of future demand

 P1 represents the future price of oil that D1 will pay.
 The vertical line represents the limited supply of petroleum.
 Hence this graph implies that it is inexhaustible, i.e., that we can never run out.

 After combining the two concepts, we can see that we already been the future demand for oil at today’s price and that we would never really run out.
 And if people did think we could run out of it, then they would save it and sell it after “oil ran out.”
 And everyone would do that to the point that we would never actually run out.